sensible-hq/sensible-docs/readme-sync/v0/welcome/3000 - concepts/4500 - draft-order.md

 Reduce the number of configurations that Sensible runs on the document to improve performance.
 Without fingerprints, Sensible runs every configuration in the document type.
 With them, Sensible can test if an “ACME_CO_INSURANCE” config should run on an “ACME_quote.pdf” or not.

+- Score each configuration's test against its configured fingerprints, if present.
+- Return a set of configurations to run extractions for.

 For more information, see [Fingerprints](doc:fingerprint).

 ```json